-S&P Global Ratings assigned its 'A+' long-term rating to the Colorado State University System Board of Governors' (CSU, or the system) series 2019A (tax exempt), series 2019B (taxable), and series 2019C (taxable) system enterprise revenue and refunding bonds.
-At the same time, S&P Global Ratings affirmed its 'A+' long-term rating and underlying rating on CSU's enterprise revenue bonds outstanding.
+S&P Global Ratings affirmed its 'A+' long-term and underlying rating on Board of Governors of the Colorado State University System's enterprise revenue bonds outstanding.
 S&P Global Ratings also affirmed its 'A-1' short term rating on the CSU's commercial paper (CP) notes, series A (tax exempt) and series B (taxable).
 The outlook is stable.

-In addition, S&P Global Ratings affirmed its 'AA' long-term rating on certain series of system enterprise revenue bonds based on their participation in the Colorado Higher Education State Aid Intercept Program.
+The 'AA' long-term rating on certain series of system enterprise revenue bonds is based on the university's participation in the Colorado Higher Education State Aid Intercept Program.
+For more information on the state intercept program, see please see our report published May 17, 2018, on RatingsDirect.